Aliases for GTF2H2 Gene

 GeneCards Summary for GTF2H2 Gene

 GTF2H2 (General Transcription Factor IIH Subunit 2) is a Protein Coding gene.
-Diseases associated with GTF2H2 include Spinal Muscular Atrophy and Muscular Atrophy.
-Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and RNA Polymerase II Transcription Initiation And Promoter Clearance.
-GO annotations related to this gene include nucleic acid binding and protein kinase activity.
+Diseases associated with GTF2H2 include Spinal Muscular Atrophy and Phlebotomus Fever.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and protein kinase activity.
 An important paralog of this gene is GTF2H2C.

-Component of the core-TFIIH basal transcription factor involved in nucleotide excision repair (NER) of DNA and, when complexed to CAK, in RNA transcription by RNA polymerase II.
-The N-terminus interacts with and regulates XPD whereas an intact C-terminus is required for a successful escape of RNAP II form the promoter.
+Component of the general transcription and DNA repair factor IIH (TFIIH) core complex, which is involved in general and transcription-coupled nucleotide excision repair (NER) of damaged DNA and, when complexed to CAK, in RNA transcription by RNA polymerase II.
+In NER, TFIIH acts by opening DNA around the lesion to allow the excision of the damaged oligonucleotide and its replacement by a new DNA fragment.
+In transcription, TFIIH has an essential role in transcription initiation.
+When the pre-initiation complex (PIC) has been established, TFIIH is required for promoter opening and promoter escape.
+Phosphorylation of the C-terminal tail (CTD) of the largest subunit of RNA polymerase II by the kinase module CAK controls the initiation of transcription.
+The N-terminus of GTF2H2 interacts with and regulates XPD whereas an intact C-terminus is required for a successful escape of RNAP II form the promoter.